Welcome to today's edition of the Rush 24-7 podcast.

 She's consistent as she can be.

-Whatever she says behind closed doors in the tapes, same thing she's saying on the on a campaign trio, and she's right.
+Whatever she says behind closed doors in the tape, same thing she's saying on the campaign trail, and she's right.

 Republican establishment does not want her to win.